Corporate Raider Definition

 - Supermajority voting.

-- Staggered Board of Directors: Directors divided into a different class with a different serving period, so as to stagger elections.
+- Staggered Board of Directors: Directors divided into a different class with a different serving period, to stagger elections

 - Increase in Debt – A dramatic increase in the amount of debt on the company’s balance sheet.

 - ESOP: It is a tax-qualified retirement plan, which provides tax savings to the company and its shareholders.
-By establishing ESOP, employees hold ownership of the company.
+By establishing ESOPESOPEmployee stock option plan (ESOP) is an “option” granted to the company employee which carries the right, but not the obligation, to buy a promised number of shares at a pre-determined price (known as exercise price). , employees hold ownership of the company.

 The following are the advantages of being a Corporate rider.